IRONMAN 70.3 Triathlon: What are Brick Sessions and Why Are They Important?

 3. Which Brick Sessions Are Best?

-In my triathlon training plans, the brick sessions I set the most are bike-to-run sessions.
+In my triathlon training plans, the brick sessions I set the most are bike-to-run.
 For example, a 1-hour bike ride, followed by a 10-minute run.
-These workouts are designed to help you get accustomed to the “heavy legs” feeling that you’ll probably experience when you transition from biking to running in a triathlon.
+These workouts are designed to help you get accustomed to the “heavy legs” feeling you’ll probably experience when transitioning from biking to running in a triathlon.

-However, as you get nearer to your target event, it’s good to include a few longer bike/run brick sessions too.
-For example, a two-hour cycle, followed by a one-hour run.
+However, as you get nearer to your target event, including a few longer bike/run brick sessions is good, too.
+For example, a two-hour cycle followed by a one-hour run.
 These longer brick workouts give you a better idea of what you’ll experience on race day and are a great opportunity to test your race nutrition and equipment.
-When it’s race day, you’ll feel more confident knowing you practiced long brick sessions in training.
+When it’s race day, you’ll feel more confident knowing you practised long brick sessions in training.

 Share